matrix-org/matrix-spec-proposals/proposals/3908-expiring-policy-list-recommendations.md

 ## Unstable prefix

-During the time this MSC is unstable `expiry` key is replaced with `support.feline.policy.expiry`
+During the time this MSC is unstable `expiry` key is replaced with `support.feline.policy.expiry.rev.2`

+### Historical Prefixes

+`support.feline.policy.expiry` was the first prefix for this MSC and it was replaced when 0 was made to equal permanent.

 ## Dependencies